etcinit/nexii/README.md

-   get, g, cat	Get and output a specific key download, d	Get and save a specific key info, i, app	Get information about the application help, h	Shows a list of commands or help for one command
+   get, g, cat	Get and output a specific key download, d	Get and save a specific key info, i, app	Get information about the application ping, p	Ping the server with a message help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS: